-A Support Coordinator helps you plan and implement your funded supports.
-A Specialist Support Coordinator will also do this, and they will provide extra support if you have additional or complex needs.
+A support coordinator helps you plan and implement your funded supports.
+A specialist support coordinator will also provide extra support if you have additional or complex needs.

 Participants can connect with specialised services and have access to a high level of support to help them overcome challenges within the support environment such as health, education, or justice services.

 Specialist support coordination is provided by social workers, psychologists and other Allied Health professionals who have experience in working with people who have complex needs, including: